unacast/deprecated-unacast.github.io/_posts/2016-04-14-monitoring-microservices-part-02.md

 ## Closing thoughts
 In this post we looked into how we simplified the process of writing test jobs in synthetic by introducing YAML specifications and automate DataDog monitor setup.
 Yet, there are a lot of improvements to be done.
 I have lately been playing around with other hosted services for synthetic transactions.
 And there is a lot of inspiration to be drawn from these services.

-Also, I when we are ready we will be extracting synthetic from our code base and open source it.
+Also, when we are ready we will be extracting synthetic from our code base and open source it.